squaremo/starling/docs/rfc/0002-dependencies.md

    say over how it's provided; so all you can do is say what you need
  - the glue is at "link" time, when you demonstrate that all the dependent's needs are met by something (in principle).
-For Starling that means when you define a Sync you say how the requirements are met.
+For Starling that could mean when you define a Sync you say how the requirements are met (or it might just play out at runtime).
  - for a given configuration you should be able to tell whether all requirements are met